Trading Taxes in the UK

 - Cause – Did a sale take place in an emergency?
 If so, it’s less likely to be considered as trading.

-Whilst all of the above factors are taken into account to determine your financial trading tax obligations in the UK, on the whole, instruments that generate an income are classed as investment assets.
+Whilst all the above factors may be taken into account to determine your financial trading tax obligations in the UK, overall, instruments that generate an income are classed as investment assets.

 In particular, stock trading tax in the UK is more straightforward.
 This is because there is a higher chance share trading by its very nature will be classed as investments.